 Do UK banks offer accounts specifically for international students?

-Yes, some banks do offer accounts especially designed for the needs of international students, for example you can open the account without having a credit rating in the UK, but these accounts normally come with a monthly operating fee and few perks.
+Yes, some banks do offer accounts especially designed for the needs of international students.
+For example, you can open an account without having a credit rating in the UK, but these accounts normally come with a monthly operating fee and few perks.
 Furthermore, you cannot open the account until you arrive in the UK and they can take a couple of weeks to arrange.

 Can I receive money from home into my UK account?

 Yes, you can but you need to be aware of a couple of things.
 Firstly, it can take several days to get money into your account and secondly you will be charged a fee at both ends of the transaction which can often be much higher than using a money transfer service which is a better way of bringing money into the UK.

 Therefore, when choosing a bank account – find out specifically what the charges are to send and receive money internationally and what other costs you will incur.